 Dar Es Salaam Dar Es Salaam Region, Tanzania Travel Guide

-Bongoyo Island Marine Reserve is a nature reserve.
-Guests are asked to follow guidelines to protect coral reefs and marine life.
+Bongoyo Island Marine Sanctuary is a nature reserve.
+Guests are asked to follow guidelines to protect coral reefs plus ocean life.

 Pugu Hills Forest Reserve benefits from local efforts focused on sustainable management and preservation.

 Tanzania banned plastic bags in 2019.
-Travelers should use reusable bags to reduce waste.
+Travelers should use reusable bags for waste reduction.

 Conscious choices support Dar es Salaam's conservation efforts.